 The West African nation is set to become a cultural capital thanks to a slew of new museums.

 Benin is a tiny African country with a big history.
-About the size of Ohio with a population of 14 million, it’s the birthplace of Vodun, the land of the all-female Agojie warriors who inspired the Viola Davis film The Woman King (2022), and one of the most significant sites for the transatlantic slave trade.
+About the size of Ohio with a population of 14 million, it’s the birthplace of Vodun, the land of the all-female Agojie warriors who inspired the Viola Davis film The Woman King (2022),and one of the most significant sites for the transatlantic slave trade.
 And now the coastal nation is doubling down on sharing its culture and storied past with visitors.

-Over the next few years, a handful of new museums will open across the country, formerly known as Dahomey.
+In the next few years, a handful of new museums will open across the country, formerly known as Dahomey.
 The Royal Palaces of Abomey, a UNESCO World Heritage site in what was once the Kingdom of Dahomey’s capital, are being restored for late 2025 with a museum that will house the 26 royal treasures—including ceremonial thrones and statues—that were returned to Benin by France in 2021.
 A slavery museum will open in 2025 in the coastal city of Ouidah.
 Also in the works are a Vodun museum in the capital, Porto-Novo, and a contemporary art gallery in the port city of Cotonou, which debuted a 98-foot-tall bronze monument of an Agojie warrior in 2022 and also features Africa’s longest graffiti wall, currently over a half-mile long and growing.

 - Keep in mind: The spelling Vodun (or Vodoun) distinguishes the West African religion from Haitian Vodou.
 It’s considered derogatory to spell it the Western way, Voodoo, outside of Louisiana.